 A Sunday school commentary noted: If God were to take the Holy Ghost (that of His Spirit) away from the church today, 95 percent of what we are doing would continue and no one would know the difference.
 If God had taken away the Holy Ghost from the early church, 95 percent of what they were doing would have ceased and everybody would have known the difference.

-The Pentecostal movement is being tempted to pursue social status rather than sanctification (that of being set apart); financial security rather than sacrifice, prestige rather than the presence of God, and respectability rather than the moving of God's Spirit.
+The church, in many cases, is tempted to pursue social status rather than sanctification (that of being set apart); financial security rather than sacrifice, prestige rather than the presence of God, and respectability rather than the moving of God's Spirit.

 Sometime prior to his death, General Booth of the Salvation Army, uttered this significant prophecy: I consider that the chief dangers that confront the coming century will be Religion without the Holy Ghost; Christianity without God; Forgiveness without regeneration; Morality without God; and Heaven without Hell.

-Those words are being fulfilled as we see an influx of contentment rather than concern; with many becoming at ease in Zion, desensitized towards what is happening in many churches in the Western world.
+This is happening as we see an influx of contentment rather than concern; many becoming at ease in Zion, desensitized towards what is happening.
 It is as a cancer that is not detected until it has overcome the health of an individual.

-There is a new generation of believers, and leadership in many instances, that see no need for walking away from the cultural drift of the church; but rather embrace what is perceived what enhances the church and its influence in the world; by adopting the ways of the world.
+There is a new generation of believers, and leadership in many instances, that see no need for walking away from the cultural drift of the church; but rather embrace what is perceived as beneficial to the church and its influence in the world; through adopting the ways of the world.

-A Sunday school commentary noted: The prophet Jeremiah's words enraged the people.
+A Sunday school commentary noted: The prophet Jeremiah enraged the people.
 He challenged their social and moral behavior.
 He held his ground and was not afraid to give unpopular criticism.
-Has the church in the Western world become of such a nature that there are no more Jeremiah's sounding the alarm?
+Has the church, in the Western world, become of such a nature that there are no more Jeremiah's sounding the alarm?

 Is the traditional church slowing dying out as modernized churches offer secular entertainment, words that tickle the ear rather than telling people what they need to hear; to awaken them from being at ease in Zion?
 A motivational speaker will never replace a Spirit-filled man of God proclaiming God's Unadulterated Word!